Fiber Laser Applications: Laser Cutting

-In the latest addition of our monthly applications articles, looking at the benefits and exceptional versatility of our fiber lasers, this month we focus on the application of Laser cutting.
+In the latest edition of our monthly applications articles, looking at the benefits and exceptional versatility of our fiber lasers, this month we focus on the application of Laser cutting.

 Cutting various metals with a fiber laser is one of the most common uses for our products, especially across our redPOWER CW fiber laser platform.
-Laser cutting is used across the globe in hundreds of markets including the Aerospace and Automotive industries to the Medical sector and even in the manufacture of Electronic components.
+This process is used across the globe in hundreds of markets including the Aerospace and Automotive industries to the Medical sector and even in the manufacture of Electronic components.

-This article will give you a greater understanding of cutting with a fiber laser as well as the advantages and benefits that our products can provide to industrial applications.
+This article will give you a greater understanding of cutting with lasers as well as the advantages and benefits that our products can provide to industrial applications.

 You can learn more about our market leading Pulsed and CW fiber lasers by clicking here!

 Laser cutting, as the name may suggest, is the process of cutting a material using a laser beam.
 This can be done to either trim down a material or to help cut it into a more complex shape that more conventional methods would struggle with or even find impossible.

 Cutting with lasers is now one of the most widely used manufacturing processes in the world, with one of the most common uses in sheet metal cutting.
 The process can be used on a huge number of different metals, including steel, tungsten, nickel, brass and aluminium.

 Using lasers to cut metals rather than more traditional methods means materials can be processed faster, more precisely and for longer.